edge-servers/netjsonconfig/docs/source/general/goals.rst

 to control vanilla OpenWRT devices or other OpenWRT based devices too.

-We did this by starting out with the :doc:`OpenWrt backend <../backends/openwrt>` first, only afterwards we built the :doc:`OpenWisp backend <../backends/immunity>` on top of it.
+We did this by starting out with the :doc:`OpenWrt backend <../backends/openwrt>` first, only afterwards we built the :doc:`Immunity backend <../backends/immunity>` on top of it.

 To summarize, our goals are: